 If you think you don’t have a German cockroach problem in your home and you are moving follow these few simple steps.

-While it is prudent to learn everything about cockroaches prayer to moving homes, examining your belongings carefully before packing them away is a must.
-Look for the most obvious signs of cockroaches like egg cases and droppings.
+Be prudent and find out about cockroaches everything you should know ahead of moving homes.
+Examine your belongings carefully before packing and look for the most obvious signs like egg cases and droppings.
 Do your packing and sorting in an area well away from the infested site.
 Wash all your clothing and linen before packing it away and shake or vacuum around suspect items.
 This includes shoes, toys, clothing and electrical items.
 Be wary of suitcases, purses, and handbags, as cockroaches can be transferred in these items.

 Get rid of unwanted items before moving.
 Piles of paper, books, and stacks of cardboard can conceal cockroaches.
 Check sofas mattresses and armchairs.
 Electrical items such as toasters, microwaves, coffee machines and game consoles also attract cockroaches.
 These items are usually warm and offer a dark retreat.
 With large infestations, it may be better to discard these items and purchase new ones.
 Try and schedule a pest extermination visit before packing.